len-rtz/MDS-CSV-Fitbit-to-InfluxDB/README.md

 # MDS: Import CSV-Fitbit data in InfluxDB

-This Python script is designed to import Fitbit data stored in CSV files into InfluxDB.
+This Jupyter Notebook contains a Python script, which is designed to import Fitbit data stored in CSV files into InfluxDB.
 It utilizes the pandas library to read CSV files and manipulate timestamps, and the influxdb_client library to connect to and write data to InfluxDB.
 This example uses Fitbitdata from the first month of a crowdsourcing project by Furberg, R., Brinton, J., Keating, M., & Ortiz, A. (https://doi.org/10.5281/zenodo.53894).

 # Requirements
 Python 3.x